Kong/workshop-kong-api-ai-gateway/content/12-api-gateway/15-use-cases/157-openidconnect/1576-oidc_accesscontrol.md

 weight : 1576
 ---

 So far, we have used the OpenID Connect plugin to implement Authentication processes only.

+* The aud (Audience) claim comes from the JWT specification in [RFC 7519].
+It allows the receiving party to verify whether a given JWT was intended for them.
+Per the specification, the aud value can be a single string or an array of strings.

+aud - Identifies the audience (resource URI or server) that this access token is intended for.

+* The scope claim originates from the OAuth 2.0 specification in [RFC 6749].
+It defines the range of access granted by an access token, limiting it to specific claims or user data.
+For example, you might not want a third-party client to query any arbitrary resource using an OAuth 2.0 access token.
+Instead, the scope claim restricts the token’s permissions to a predefined set of resources or operations.

+scp - Array of scopes that are granted to this access token.

+The OpenID Connect plugin supports some [coarse-grained authorization](https://developer.konghq.com/plugins/openid-connect/#authorization) mechanisms:
+* Claims-based authorization
+* ACL plugin authorization
+* Consumer authorization

 This section is going to show how to use the plugin to implement an Authorization mechanism based on the [OAuth Scopes](https://oauth.net/2/scope/).

 **OAuth Scopes** allow us to limit access to an Access Token.
 The configuration gets started, including a new setting to our OpenId Connect plugin: "audience_required".
 The following configuration defines that the Kong Route can be consumed by requests that have Access Tokens with the "aud" field set as "gold".
 This is a nice option to implement, for instance, Kong Konnect consumer classes.

 #### Installing OpenID Connect Plugin